ddiama/ACSurrogateTune/README.md

 - Dimitra-Eirini Diamantidou

 ## Dependencies
-Python 3, TensorFlow, keras_tuner, numpy, matplotlib, pandas, scikit-learn
+Python 3, TensorFlow, keras_tuner, numpy, matplotlib, pandas, scikit-learn, seaborn

 ## Notes
 To monitor the results during training, Tensorboard can be used with the following command: